wjabbour/rocm-learning/src/kernels/reduction/v1_halving/profiling.md

 ### Description

-This is my first time profiling a kernel so I'm going to get a few things (or everything) wrong.
+This is my first time profiling a kernel so I'm going to get a few things (or everything) wrong :smirk:.

 Each thread is responsible for adding two elements from global input and writing one value to global output.
 First we launch a kernel with gridSize = N, then we launch a kernel with gridSize = N/2 and so on until N/2 = k = 1.